Frequently Asked Questions on Buying Gold

 How long does it take to ship my orders?

-Shipping time takes about 14 business days.
-This is faster than most of our competitors’ shipping times – they can take up to 28 days.
+Shipping time generally takes about 14 business days.
+This is faster than many of our competitors’ shipping times.

 What happens if I don’t receive my orders?